 Gerd Wiesler

 Wiesler is the film's complex protagonist.
-His initial conformity to the oppressive system gradually gives way to a moral awakening.
-As he becomes more intimately involved in the lives of those he is surveilling, he grapples with the ethical implications of his role.
+Initially conforming to the oppressive system, he gradually experiences a moral awakening.
+As he becomes more involved in the lives of those he is surveilling, he grapples with the ethical implications of his role.
 Captain Gerd Wiesler, portrayed by actor Ulrich Mühe, is a central and complex character in the film.
 Wiesler undergoes a profound transformation throughout the film, evolving from a staunch enforcer of the oppressive state to a character grappling with moral awakening and redemption.

 Initial Impression: